FIRST PAGE

 3. Training of awareness through dhyana (meditation) and samadhi (absorption in the universal identity).

-Excerpts from Yoga Nidra
+Excerpts from the Yoga Nidra book

 Satyananda's book has these parts after the Introduction: Theory, Practices, Scientific Investigations, and Appendices.